Teacher Training Resources

 The Atlanta Speech School provides birth to elementary programs for children with speech, dyslexia and other language-based disorders.
 Its Cox Campus is an online portal that provides resources and free video courses on building children’s language, reading and writing skills.

-Dyslexia International provides a free online training course to help teachers identify dyslexia and learn about best practices for teaching literacy to children who struggle with reading and writing.
+Dyslexia and Literacy International provides a free online training course to help teachers identify dyslexia and learn about best practices for teaching literacy to children who struggle with reading and writing.
 The course is scientifically-based and offered in a Massively Open Online Course (MOOC) format via the website Coursera.
 The initial version of the course was presented at the UNESCO-sponsored 2010 World Dyslexia Forum, and it has since been adapted into a teacher training program by the Belgian Ministry of Education.

 Friday Institute for Educational Innovation